Chaplain–Medic massacre: North Korean response

 Subsequent research has found the KPA command did not directly order its troops to mistreat prisoners or unarmed wounded during the early phase of the war.
 The Chaplain–Medic massacre and similar atrocities are believed to have been conducted by "uncontrolled small units, by vindictive individuals, or because of unfavorable and increasingly desperate situations confronting the captors".
 The more KPA troops suffered from worsening conditions on the front lines, the more they mistreated American wounded and prisoners.
-T. R. Fehrenbach, a military historian, wrote in his analysis of the event that KPA troops committing these acts were probably accustomed to torture and execution of prisoners due to decades of rule by oppressive armies of the Empire of Japan up until World War II.
+T. R. Fehrenbach, a military historian, wrote in his analysis of the event that KPA troops committing these acts were probably accustomed to torture and execution of prisoners due to decades of rule by oppressive armies of the Empire of Japan up through World War II.

-A July 28, 1950, order by General Lee Yong Ho, commander of the KPA 3rd Division, was intercepted by UN intelligence.
+A July 28, 1950, order by General Ri Yong-ho, commander of the KPA 3rd Division, was intercepted by UN intelligence.
 The document was signed by Kim Chaek, Commander-in-Chief, and Choi Yong-kun, commander of the KPA Advanced General Headquarters, and stated that killing prisoners of war was "strictly prohibited".
 Lee directed individual units' Cultural Sections to inform the division's troops of the rule.
 The higher-profile Hill 303 massacre the next month prompted KPA division commanders to issue sterner orders on the treatment of prisoners of war.